ByteSliceHQ/deepdish/README.md

-# DeepDish CMS
+# DeepDish

-Welcome to DeepDish CMS, a flexible and feature-rich content management system designed to empower developers and content creators alike.
+Welcome to DeepDish, a flexible and feature-rich data management system designed to empower developers and content creators alike.

-DeepDish is built on top of React server components.
+DeepDish is built on top of React server components and specifically designed for Next.js.
-We are temporarily only focused on Next.js apps—they are one of the only frameworks that supports server components out-of-the-box—but this will change as server components become more widely adopted.

 ## Features

-- **Preview URLs**: Share links to unpublished content for review and collaboration before going live.
+- **Flexible Architecture**: Adaptable to various content structures and management needs.
-- **Admin Portal**: A user-friendly admin portal for seamless content management.
-- **Authorization**: Robust security features to keep your content safe.
-- **Persistent Storage of Assets**: Reliable storage solutions for your digital assets.
+- **Intuitive Interface**: Seamless integration with the Next.js app router, leveraging server-side rendering capabilities.
+- **Developer Experience**: Built with performance and scalability in mind.

 ## Installation

-The easiest way to get started is by using the [DeepDish Cloud](https://dashboard.deepdish.app) service for free.
-Alternatively, you can build your own resolver pattern and deploy it to your own infrastructure.
+To get started, create an account on [DeepDish](https://dashboard.deepdish.app), and then install the DeepDish packages using your preferred package manager.

 ```sh
 npm install @deepdish/ui @deepdish/workbench @deepdish-cloud/config